 Some endometriosis medications work by lowering estrogen levels.
 If your child is on an estrogen–lowering medication for more than 6 months, they may be at risk of developing osteoporosis (brittle bones).
 Encourage your teen to ask their gynecologist or their primary care provider to see if they should take calcium and vitamin D supplements to help protect their bones.

 You may see ads or stories on the internet, in magazines, and even personal blogs that claim certain vitamins and herbs help to treat endometriosis.
 The truth is, there are no published scientific studies that prove that extra supplements improve endometriosis symptoms.
 It is important to remember that some herbs (such as ginseng) can actually interfere with medications that treat endometriosis because they exert an estrogen–like action in the body.

-It’s always best to talk with the GYN team before your daughter decides to take any over–the–counter herbs or dietary supplements.
+It’s always best to talk with the GYN team before your teen decides to take any over–the–counter herbs or dietary supplements.

 What information should I pay attention to on food labels when I’m grocery shopping?

 It is always important to pay attention to food labels when grocery shopping.
 The nutrition facts label is on most foods (except fresh foods such as fruits, vegetables, and meats) and has important information about portion size and nutrient content.

 Will exercise make my child’s endometriosis symptoms worse?